Should I join my company pension scheme?

-But saving into a pension is one of the most sensible financial steps you can take - not only are you putting something aside to have a comfortable life in the future, you're also getting free money from the government and your employer for doing so.
+But saving into a pension is one of the most sensible financial steps you can take.
+Not only are you putting something aside to have a comfortable life in the future, but you're also getting free money from the government and your employer for doing so.

 This guide explains exactly why you should join your company's pension scheme.